 Maintain Your Sewing Machine

 With long hours of sewing ahead, you also want to make sure you are properly maintaining your sewing machine.
-Some basics of maintenance include covering the machine when it is not in use and using the appropriate thread and needle for the fabric you’ve chosen.
+Maintenance basics include covering the machine when it is not in use and using the appropriate thread and needle for the fabric you’ve chosen.
 Always read the manual that comes alongside your sewing machine, as this will give you more details on how to care for and get the most from your machine correctly.

 Pay Attention To Zippers, Buttons And Other Notions

 Your notions and trims are a big part of a design.
-If you are taking the time to create a dress and are using more expensive fabrics, don’t opt for lower quality accessories, zippers and buttons.
+If you take the time to create a dress and use more expensive fabrics, don’t opt for lower quality accessories, zippers, and buttons.
 The savings are inconsequential compared to the difference they will make to your dress.
 The quality of work is shown in these smaller details, and we recommend you pay attention to these to create a dress that stands out.

 Hang Before Hemming

 Similarly to the way you prewash fabrics so that you avoid shrinkage later, before hemming you should hang your dress to account for stretch.
 Once the stretch has occurred, you can get to hemming.
 Hanging the garment for about 12 hours should always be enough.
 It can be tempting to race through sewing your first dress but taking the time to hang it and having the patience to wait pays off.

 Dressmaking is one of the highlights of sewing.
 It combines a host of skills; measuring, toile making and sewing in all manner of notions.
 As with all sewing, you get better with practice and learning from your errors as you go, but with the dressmaking tips in this guide, you can skip some of the mistakes and get it right from the start.
 Use this guide to jump ahead on the learning curve and upgrade your dressmaking, whether you are a newbie or you’re boasting some experience under your belt.